Leopard: Behaviour and ecology

-Leopards can climb trees very skilfully, often rest on tree branches and descend from trees headfirst.
+Leopards can climb trees quite skillfully, often resting on tree branches and descending headfirst.

 They can run at over 58 km/h, leap over 6 m horizontally, and jump up to 3 m vertically.

 Social spacing

 In Kruger National Park, most leopards tend to keep 1 km apart.
-Males interact with their partners and cubs at times, and exceptionally this can extend beyond to two generations.
+Males occasionally interact with their partners and cubs, and exceptionally this can extend beyond to two generations.
 Aggressive encounters are rare, typically limited to defending territories from intruders.
 In a South African reserve, a male was wounded in a male–male territorial battle over a carcass.

 Males occupy home ranges that often overlap with a few smaller female home ranges, probably as a strategy to enhance access to females.
 In the Ivory Coast, the home range of a female was completely enclosed within a male's.
 Females live with their cubs in home ranges that overlap extensively, probably due to the association between mothers and their offspring.
 There may be a few other fluctuating home ranges belonging to young individuals.
 It is not clear if male home ranges overlap as much as those of females do.
 Individuals try to drive away intruders of the same sex.

 A study of leopards in the Namibian farmlands showed that the size of home ranges was not significantly affected by sex, rainfall patterns or season; the higher the prey availability in an area, the greater the leopard population density and the smaller the size of home ranges, but they tend to expand if there is human interference.

 Sizes of home ranges vary geographically and depending on habitat and availability of prey.
 In the Serengeti, males have home ranges of 33–38 km2 and females of 14–16 km2; but males in northeastern Namibia of 451 km2 and females of 188 km2.
 They are even larger in arid and montane areas.
 In Nepal's Bardia National Park, male home ranges of 48 km2 and female ones of 5–7 km2 are smaller than those generally observed in Africa.